 - Maths and / or English (if not achieved at grade 4).

 One or two years full-time, depending on pathway.
+Three days normally in college and 1 day a week in work placement.

 Work on a farm in a supervisory role, managing staff on an arable and livestock farm, as a livestock procurement manager, livestock and crop specialist, agricultural policy analyst and many more.